cc4i/go-eks/README.md

 # Launch EKS/ECS by CDK

-Automated launch EKS or ECS cluster, worker nodes with Auto Scaling Group are made up by On-Demand and Spot.
+Automated provisoning EKS or ECS cluster, worker nodes are managed by Auto Scaling group and made up with On-Demand and Spot instances.

 ## Prerequisite